 And learn the top 3 reasons to get on PrEP here.

 Who Should Not Take PrEP?

-PrEP is not for everyone.
-It requires you to take a pill every day to maintain protection and effectiveness, which means forgetting to take the pill is out of the question.
-PrEP also requires regular visits to your doctor, which may be difficult if you have already have a hectic schedule.
+PrEP requires you to take a pill every day to maintain protection and effectiveness, which means forgetting to take the pill is out of the question, and it may not be a realistic option for those who are not good at consistently taking medication.
+PrEP also requires regular visits to your doctor, which may be difficult if you already have a hectic schedule.

 How Much Does PrEP Cost?